 To cite this work, please use the following reference:

-Stuart, K. (2019).
+Stuart, K. (2019, July 9).
 Developing Academic Literacy at the University of Cumbria.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/developing-academic-literacy-at-the-university-of-cumbria/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/developing-academic-literacy-at-the-university-of-cumbria/